-Putative race.
-We then explore trends in racial representation of famous individuals over time (Figure 6).47 Onto this time series we overlay the U.S. population share of different races, by decade, using census data.
-We see that in the Mainstream collection, relative to their U.S. population shares, Black people and Latinx people have been historically underrepresented.
+When we explore trends in racial representation of famous individuals over time compared to estimated population shares by race (Figure VI), we see that in the Mainstream collection, relative to their population shares, Black people and Latinx people have been historically underrepresented while White people have been overrepresented.
 The last three decades, however, have shown increasing parity in representation of Black famous individuals.
-We see that despite increases in a diversity of representation over time, the average individual included - whether a famous person or a pictured character - is a White individual, regardless of collection.48
+We see that despite increases in a diversity of representation over time, the average individual included - whether a famous person or a pictured character - is a White individual, regardless of collection.

-White adults (and children) are more likely to be pictured than adults (and children) of any other racial category across all collections (Appendix Figure B6).
-Juvenile ageism, a term coined in Westman (1991), refers to the notion that social systems ignore the interests of children (de la Fuente-Núñez et al., 2021).
-From an intersectional perspective, this also
+In images, most pictured characters are classified as being White (Appendix Figure BVI).
+Both White adults and children are more likely to be pictured than adults and children of any other racial category across all collections (Appendix Figure BVIII).
+Juvenile ageism, a relevant term coined in Westman (1991), refers to the notion that social systems ignore the interests of children.
+From an intersectional perspective, this also means that children of color, whose identities fall at the intersection of at least two sites of societal marginalization, are least likely to be seen by readers.

-47Appendix Figure B4 shows a similar version of this graph with non-standard axes to more clearly view changes in groups with small population proportions.
+&lt;sup>21Appendix Figure BV shows a similar version of this graph with non-standard axes to more clearly view changes in groups with small population proportions.